Megaphone and Grassroots Marketing:

 Creative Expression, in that each pompom contained unique colors of yarn and scale representing their aesthetic and design preference.
 The PomPom Project defined our space's teaching and learning mandates as it was a simple act of creation and learning for many who had not made one before.

 This project connected stakeholders by (literally) tying them to our community.
-Above the box of yarn was a mesh on which folks could tie on their pompom and help muffle the echos in the space.
+Above the box of yarn was a mesh on which folks could tie their pompom on and help muffle the echos in the space.
 When they did, their pompom avatar took up residence and grew our culture.
-We often heard folks who returned say, "That’s me up there!
+We often heard folks who returned say, "That’s ‘me’ up there!”

 This simple peer-to-peer grassroots effort may be slow compared to large, expensive marketing campaigns; however, folks who engage in a makerspace in this way tend to become involved profoundly and for the long term.